WarperSan/ThunderPipe/ThunderPipe.Core/README.md

 ## Architecture

-### API calls

-Clients are responsible for communicating with individual API endpoints, each exposing a method that targets a single endpoint.
-To understand how requests are constructed, follow the usage of `RequestBuilder` through the codebase.

-### `Models/API` vs `Models/Web`
+### Clients

-`Models/API` contains types intended for consumers of this library — wrappers around useful data that external programs work with directly.

-`Models/Web` contains types used internally for API communication — what Thunderstore expects to receive and what it returns.
+Clients execute a single action against the server.
+Each client calls the appropriate API endpoint and performs its designated task.

 ### Services

-Services standardize multi-step API procedures.
-Rather than requiring every consumer to orchestrate a sequence of calls correctly, a service exposes a single method that handles the procedure end to end.
-This also insulates dependants from changes to Thunderstore's internals, unless the procedure itself changes significantly.
+Services coordinate a sequence of actions to accomplish a more complex task.
+Rather than requiring every consumer to orchestrate a multistep procedure correctly, a service exposes a single method that handles the entire flow.
+This also protects consumers from changes to Thunderstore's internals, unless the underlying procedure itself changes significantly.

-### Services vs Clients
+> [!IMPORTANT]

-Services are for multi-step procedures.
-When an operation maps to a single API call, it stays at the client level — wrapping it in a service would add complexity without benefit.
+> Services are reserved for complex actions.
+When an operation maps to a single API call, it stays at the client level.

+### Models

+Models wrap around data, and ensure its validity.
+Instead of passing an arbitrary `string`, methods can pass an instance of the model, guaranteeing the intent and the validity of the data.